 Avoiding the wash

-Selecting a viable replacement security, however, is just one piece of the accounting and optimization puzzle.
-Manually implementing a tax loss harvesting strategy is feasible with a handful of securities, little to no cash flows, and infrequent harvests (once a year is common for DIY practitioners).
-However, assets will often dip in value but recover by the end of the year, so annual strategies leave many losses on the table.
-The wash sale management and tax lot accounting necessary to support more frequent (and thus more effective) harvesting quickly become overwhelming in a multi-asset portfolio—especially with regular deposits, dividends, and rebalancing.
+Selecting a viable replacement security is just one piece of the accounting and optimization puzzle.
+Manually implementing a tax loss harvesting strategy is feasible with a handful of securities, little to no cash flows, and infrequent harvests.
+Assets may however dip in value but potentially recover by the end of the year, therefore annual strategies or infrequent harvests may leave many losses on the table.
+The wash sale management and tax lot accounting necessary to support more frequent harvesting quickly becomes overwhelming in a multi-asset portfolio—especially with regular deposits, dividends, and rebalancing.

-An effective loss harvesting algorithm should be able to maximize harvesting opportunities across a full range of volatility scenarios, without sacrificing the investor’s precisely tuned global asset allocation.
-It should reinvest harvest proceeds into closely correlated alternate assets, all while handling unforeseen cash inflows from the investor without ever resorting to cash positions.
-It should also be able to monitor each tax lot individually, harvesting individual lots at the opportune time, which may depend on the volatility of the asset.
-And most of all, it should do everything to avoid leaving a taxpayer worse off.
-TLH+ was created because no available implementations solved all of these problems.
+An effective loss harvesting algorithm should be able to maximize harvesting opportunities across a full range of volatility scenarios, without sacrificing the investor’s global asset allocation.
+It should reinvest harvest proceeds into correlated alternate assets, all while handling unforeseen cash inflows from the investor without ever resorting to cash positions.
+It should also be able to monitor each tax lot individually, harvesting individual lots at an opportune time, which may depend on the volatility of the asset.
+TLH+ was created because no available implementations seemed to solve all of these problems.

 Existing strategies and their limitations